Make this 4th of July Mickey Flag Shirt to wear for your patriotic celebrations this year. And if you’re lucky, a holiday at Disneyland!

 - foam brush

 Wash and dry the shirt like normal.
 Prepare the stencil by cutting out the freezer paper.
 When I am working with freezer paper, I put the non-shiny side down on my sticky mat to run it through my machine.
-The shiny side doesn’t stick as well.
+The shiny side doesn’t stick as well to the mat.
 So this means I always cut a mirror image of the stencil I want.

 Flip the stencil so the shiny side goes down on the shirt.
 Run a medium-hot iron over the freezer paper and the waxy side will stick to the shirt!